Master of Arts in Biblical Counseling (MABC)

 Admissions Requirements

-- Restrictions: Both men and women are encouraged to apply for the MABC degree.
+1. Restrictions: Both men and women are encouraged to apply for the MABC degree.
 While we can admit a few applicants to our program without an undergraduate degree, we encourage you to complete a bachelor’s degree before applying.
-Those who have significant life experience will be weighted more when non-degree applicants are being considered.
+Those with significant life experience will be weighted more when non-degree applicants are considered.

-- The deadline: The Admissions Committee meets on a rolling basis—approximately every two months.
-Applications are considered at the next available meeting only when all application components have been received.
-Entrance into the program will always commence in the fall semester so that each year there will be a cohort of students going through the program.
+2. The deadline: The Admissions Committee meets on a rolling basis—approximately every two months.
+Applications are considered at the next meeting only when all application components have been received.
+Entrance into the program will always commence in the fall semester so that there will be a cohort of students going through the program each year.

-- Admission of applicant: A prospective student must apply for the MABC program via the seminary website; the application must include personal and academic essays, as well as academic and ecclesiastical references.
-The MABC applicant will most likely be approached by the Program Director for an interview.
-The interview will assess matters related to academics, spiritual life, study requirements (on-campus courses/residency requirements, questions of tuition, etc.), passion for counseling, as well as employment and family circumstances.
+3. Admission of applicant: A prospective student must apply for the MABC program via the seminary website; the application must include personal and academic essays and academic and ecclesiastical references.
+The Program Director will most likely approach the MABC applicant for an interview.
+The interview will assess matters related to academics, spiritual life, study requirements (on-campus courses/residency requirements, tuition questions, etc.), passion for counseling, employment, and family circumstances.
 The Program Director will submit a report to the Admissions Committee, either recommending or not recommending the applicant for admission.
-The report will include an evaluation of the academic contribution of the proposed study and an evaluation of the applicant’s potential and ability for counseling.
+The report will include an evaluation of the proposed study’s academic contribution and the applicant’s potential and ability for counseling.

 Residency Requirements